Page images

 1492 EVELYN (John) SCULPTURE, OR THE HISTORY AND ART OF CHALCOGRAPHY AND ENGRAVING IN COPPER, with an ample enumeration of the most renowned masters and their works, to which is annexed A New Manner of Engraving, or Mezzo Tinto, communicated by His Highness Prince Rupert to the Author of this Treatise.
 1662.
 Engraved frontispiece by the author, and the mezzotint plate by Prince Rupert.-FAITHORNE (WILLIAM) THE ART OF GRAVEING AND ETCHING, WHEREIN IS EXPREST THE TRUE WAY OF GRAVEING IN COPPER, ALLSO THE MANNER AND METHOD OF THAT FAMOUS CALLOT AND MR. BOSSE IN THEIR SEVERAL WAYS OF ETCHING.
 Published by Willm.
 Faithorne, and sold at his shop next to ye sign of ye Drake, without Temple Barr, 1662.
 Engraved title and ten pretty illustrations, FIRST EDITIONS, fine copies, but the plate by PRINCE RUPERT is from the 2ND EDITION, 2 vols in 1, 12mo, calf, £6 68

 1493 EVELYN (John).
 SYLVA, or A. DISCOURSE OF FORREST-TREES AND THE PROPAGATION OF TIMBER IN HIS MAJESTIES DOMINIONS, BY J. E., Esq., as it was delivered in the Royal Society the XVth of October, 1662, upon occasion of certain Queries propounded to that Illustrious.
 Assembly by the Honourable the principal Officers and Commissioners of the Navy.
-To which is annexed POMONA, or an Appendix CONCERNING FRUIT-TREES IN RELATION TO CIDER; THE MAKING AND SEVERAL WAYS OF ORDERING IT, also KALENDARIUM HORTENSE, or GARD'NER'S ALMANACK, DIRECTING WHAT HE IS TO DO MONTHLY THROUGHOUT the Year.
+To which is annexed PoмONA, or an Appendix CONCERNING FRUIT-TREES IN RELATION TO CIDER; THE MAKING AND SEVERAL WAYS OF ORDERING IT, also KALENDARIUM HORTENSE, or GARD'NER'S ALMANACK, DIRECTING WHAT HE IS TO DO MONTHLY THROUGHOUT THE YEAR.
 1664.
 FIRST EDITION, folio, a few wormholes in margin, ELSE A FINE COPY, in old calf, rebacked, £2 10s

+This was the first book printed by order of the Royal Society.
 "While Britain retains her awful situation among the Nations of Europe the Sylva of Evelyn will endure with her triumphant oaks.
 It was an author in his studious retreat, who, casting a prophetic eye on the age we live in, secured the late victories of our national sovereignty.
-Inquire at the Admiralty how the fleets of Nelson have been constructed, and they can tell you that it was with the oaks which the genius of Evelyn planted."-DISRAELI.
+Inquire at the Admiralty how the fleets of Nelson have been constructed, and they can tell you that it was with the oaks which the genius of Evelyn planted."-Disraeli.

-1494 EVELYN (John) THE COMPLEAT GARD'NER; OR DIRECTIONS FOR CULTIVATING AND RIGHT ORDERING OF FRUIT-GARDENS AND KITCHEN GARDENS, WITH DIVERS REFLECTIONS IN SEVERAL PARTS OF HUSBANDRY, in Six Books, by the famous MONSR.
+1494 EVELYN (John) THE COMPLEAT GARD'NER; OR DIRECTIONS FOR CULTIVATING AND RIGHT ORDERING OF FRUIT-Gardens and KITCHEN GARDENS, WITH DIVERS REFLECTIONS IN SEVERAL PARTS OF HUSBANDRY, in Six Books, by the famous MONSR.
 DE LA QUINTINYE, Chief Director of all the Gardens of the French King, to which is added his TREATISE OF ORANGE TREES; with the Raising of MELONS, omitted in the French Editions, MADE ENGLISH by JOHN EVELYN, Esquire.
 1693.
-FIRST EDITION, very fine portrait, and many interesting engravings, folio, original calf, £3 158 1195 EVELYN (John) THE FRENCH GARDINER: INSTRUCTING HOW TO CULTIVATE ALL SORTS OF FRUIT TREES AND HERBS THE GARDEN, together with Directions Dry and Conserve them in their Natural.
+FIRST EDITION, very fine portrait, and many interesting engravings, folio, original calf, £3 158 1195 EVELYN (John) THE FRENCH GARDINER: INSTRUCTING HOW TO CULTIVATE ALL SORTS OF FRUIT TREES AND HERBS FOR THE GARDEN, together with Directions to Dry and Conserve them in their Natural.
 An accomplished piece, written originally in French, and now translated into English by JOHN EVELYN, Esq., Fellow of the Royal Society.
-Whereunto is annexed The English Vineyard Vindicated, by J. Ross, now Gardiner to his Majesty, with a Tract of the Making and Ordering of Wines in France.
+Whereunto is annexed The English Vineyard Vindicated, by J. ROSE, now Gardiner to his Majesty, with a Tract of the Making and Ordering of Wines in France.
 1675.
 Engraved title and pretty plates of ornamental gardens, etc., 12mo, brown calf, by Riviere, £2 28

 1496

-Another, the Fourth Edition.
-1691.
-Plates as in the former edition, 12mo, old sheep, £2 28
+Plates as in the former edition, 12mo,

 1497 F. (N.) THE HUSBANDMAN'S FRUITFUL ORCHARD, SHEWING DIVERS RARE NEW SECRETS FOR THE TRUE ORDERING OF ALL SORTES OF FRUITE IN THEIR DUE SEASONS, also how your encrease and profite maie bee much more than heretofore, and yet your charge and labour the same, WITH THE MANNER OF GATHERING ALL KINDES OF FRUITE, as wel stone fruit as other, and how they are to be ordered in packing, carrying, and conveying them by land or by water, then in separating or culling them into divers sortes, and lastlie in reserving or laying them up, as may be for their best lasting and continuance.
 Never before published.
 At London, Printed for Roger Jackson, 1609.
 Black Letter, corners of title neatly mended, small 4to, morocco extra, gilt edges, by RIVIERE, £4 48